callahanchris/callahanchris.github.io/source/_posts/2014-10-08-behind-the-scenes-of-the-has-many-active-record-association.markdown

 end
 ```

 This was it.
-After much searching, I had found the "metaprogramming magic" at the core of ActiveRecord associations.
+After much searching, I had found the "metaprogramming magic" at the core of Active Record associations.

 ### Interpreting the "Metaprogramming Magic"

-Again, I had to start with what I know.
+Again, I had to start with what I know here.
 Two method arguments are passed to `define_accessors`: `model` and `reflection`.
 When the `build` method calls `define_accessors`, it uses the same names for these arguments.
-Back in the `build` method, `model` referred to the `House` ActiveRecord model, and `reflection` referred to the instance of the `Reflection::HasManyReflection` class.
+Back in the `build` method, `model` referred to the `House` Active Record model, and `reflection` referred to the instance of the `ActiveRecord::Reflection::HasManyReflection` class.

-Moving on to the next line, I found another unknown method `generated_association_methods` being called on `House`, the result of which is stored in a local variable `mixin`.
+Moving on to the next line, I found the `generated_association_methods` method is called on `House` and the return value is stored in a local variable `mixin`.
 I tracked down [the method definition](https://github.com/rails/rails/blob/master/activerecord/lib/active_record/core.rb#L194) of `generated_association_methods` in the `ActiveRecord::Core::ClassMethods` module, alongside classics such as `find` and `find_by`.

 ```ruby
 def generated_association_methods